bdastur/notes/aws/readmev2_1.md

 ## Service: Amazon OpenSearch
+* Can injest data directly from CW logs and Kinesis data firehose.
+Also injest data from S3 and DynamoDB using lambda.
+* Compatible with standard ES open-source APIs, logstash and Kibana.
 * Service domain consist of Master Notes and Data Nodes.
 * master nodes: review health monitoring data, track nodes in cluster, maintain routing info, update the cluster state after changes.